yesh0907/Frontend-Web-Developer-Challenge/README.md

 * Display the nutrition data per serving for each stored meal
 * Add option to delete meal or delete all with a confirmation box from the local storage
 * Sort meals alphabetically
-* Use custom CSS, no libraries (Prefered responsive design using Flex)
+* Use custom CSS, no libraries (Preferred responsive design using Flex)
 * With that said we wish you good luck and look forward to receiving your submission!

 ## Judging Criteria